When is milk replacer the right price?

 Therefore, it is vital to know the percent solids of tank milk on your farm to effectively use this chart.
 Either a digital or optical BRIX refractometer can be used to determine the solids.
 The percentage solids calculation for tank milk = BRIX reading + 2 (for example, if the BRIX is 10, the tank milk has 12% solids).
 Please contact your regional Denkavit professional for assistance, we are here to help.

-Economics have and will continue to play a role in the decision making on farms.
-Discussing break even CMR price will hopefully allow producers and consultants to make better buying decisions when it comes to the nutrition of their calves.
+Economics has and will continue to play a role in the decision-making on farms.
+Discussing break-even CMR price will hopefully allow producers and consultants to make better buying decisions when it comes to the nutrition of their calves.

 More information?
 Leave your details